 3. Biaxial Eccentrically loaded Column

 In these types of columns, vertical loads do not overlap with the center of gravity of the column’s cross-section.
-It neither acts on the X-axis nor on the Y-axis.
+It neither acts on the X-axis nor the Y-axis.
 They are primarily used as corner columns.
 These columns need to have beams that are precisely joined at right angles to each other at the top.
 These columns are used in special types of construction.

 Types of Columns Based on Slenderness Ratio